 - High risk of rollback failures

-- Lack of audit trails and version control
+- Absence of version control and audit trails

 The real issue isn’t just time, it’s business impact.